josephoaks/SUSE/Leap-SLES-upgrade.md

 1. `SUSEConnect -p sle-module-basesystem/15.3/x86_64`
 1. `zypper lr --url`
   this will list all the repositories, you will need to remove any that are associated with openSUSE
-1. `zypper rr #` from the previous command list output
+1. `zypper rr #` from the previous command list output for each that match opensuse, repeat till all are removed
-1. `sudo zypper dup --force-resolution`
+1. `zypper dup --force-resolution`

 reboot the system, you should be on SLES, check the /etc/os-release